From the books:

 doing what I thought were “all the right things” in order to lose weight and

 exercising.
-Specifically, I spent lots of time running or racking up miles on a
+Specifically, I spent lots of time jogging and racking up miles on

 Well,